paulbarbu/dotophp/docs/FEATURES.md

 * Name
 * Description
 * Priority
-* Alarm(inherited, changeable):
+* Alarm:
-    * if On: set date/time to alert
+    * On: set date/time to alert
-    * if Off: no alert available
+    * Off: no alert available
 * Repeat(inherited, changeable):
-    * if On: event will repeat together with the alarm
+    * On: event will repeat together with the alarm
+    * Off:
-    * if Off: when the event reaches its due date it's marked as done
+        * Start/Due date (optional): when the event reaches its due date it's marked as done
-* Start/due date (optional)
+            * if Start and/or Due dates are set then the alarm can be set only between these dates

 5 Setup
 ===============================